Learning to Control PDEs with Differentiable Predictive Control and Time-Integrated Neural Operators: Abstract

 \section{Abstract}

-We present an end-to-end learning to control framework for partial differential equations (PDEs).
+We present a data-driven control framework for partial differential equations (PDEs).
 Our approach integrates Time-Integrated Deep Operator Networks (TI-DeepONets) as differentiable PDE surrogate models within the Differentiable Predictive Control (DPC)---a self-supervised learning framework for constrained neural control policies.
-The TI-DeepONet architecture learns temporal derivatives and couples them with numerical integrators, thus preserving the temporal causality of infinite-dimensional PDEs while reducing error accumulation in long-horizon predictions.
-Within DPC, we leverage automatic differentiation to compute policy gradients by backpropagating the expectations of optimal control loss through the learned TI-DeepONet, enabling efficient offline optimization of neural policies without the need for online optimization or supervisory controllers.
-We empirically demonstrate that the proposed method learns feasible parametric policies across diverse PDE systems, including the heat, the nonlinear Burgers’, and the reaction-diffusion equations.
-The learned policies achieve target tracking, constraint satisfaction, and curvature minimization objectives, while generalizing across distributions of initial conditions and problem parameters.
-These results highlight the promise of combining operator learning with DPC for scalable, model-based self-supervised learning in PDE-constrained optimal control.
+The TI-DeepONet architecture learns temporal derivatives and couples them with numerical integrators, while the DPC algorithm uses automatic differentiation to compute policy gradients by backpropagating the expectations of the optimal control loss through the learned TI-DeepONet.
+This approach enables efficient offline optimization of neural policies without the need for online optimization or supervisory controllers.
+We empirically demonstrate the proposed method across diverse PDE systems, including the heat, the nonlinear Burgers’, and the reaction-diffusion equations.
+The learned policies achieve target tracking, constraint satisfaction, and curvature minimization objectives, while generalizing across distributions of initial conditions and parameters.
+Moreover, we demonstrate four orders of magnitude acceleration at inference time compared to nonlinear model predictive control benchmarks.
+These results highlight the promise of operator learning for scalable model-based control of PDEs.

-\section{Introduction}

-Control of physical systems governed by partial differential equations (PDEs) is fundamental to numerous engineering applications, including energy systems, robotics, and biomedical engineering \citep{mayne2000constrained, Bhan2024,dubljevic2004distributed, ge2002genetic, meurer2009tracking, kunisch1999control, ding2018model}.
-Traditional approaches to PDE-constrained optimal control typically rely on discretization methods that reduce the infinite-dimensional problem to finite-dimensional optimization, often solved online using model predictive control (MPC) \citep{kouvaritakis2016model}.
-However, these methods face significant computational challenges: online optimization becomes prohibitively expensive for complex PDEs, and the cost scales unfavorably with spatial discretization refinement and prediction horizons.

-Analytical control design methods offer alternatives to online optimization, including Riccati-based approaches for linear-quadratic optimal control \citep{burns1998reduced, lasiecka2000control}, proper orthogonal decomposition (POD) for model reduction \citep{kunisch1999control}, and systematic backstepping techniques pioneered by \cite{krstic2008boundary} that construct explicit stabilizing control kernels for parabolic and hyperbolic PDEs through coordinate transformations.
-Despite their theoretical elegance, these methods remain limited in scope and scalability.
-Traditional finite element and spectral methods solve high-dimensional matrix equations offline but become computationally prohibitive and are limited to specific PDE classes \citep{bhan2023neural}.
+\section{INTRODUCTION}